When is the best time to visit Iceland?

 Whales have a similar schedule.
-From about April to September is the best time to see whales – from boat tours, but also from the shoreline if you're in luck.
+From about April to September is the best time to go whale watching – from boat tours, but also from the shoreline if you're in luck.

 Visiting Iceland in summer

-Summer in Iceland is glorious.
+Iceland summers are glorious.
 It's the most popular time to visit, with scenic highland roads and hiking trails to explore (scroll down for road trip information).
 Puffins and whales are summer visitors keeping animal lovers happy, and daylight is near-endless.

 Summer is also when temperatures peak: the average temperature for these months is around 9°C or 10°C (50°F), but when the sun is shining and there's little wind, this truly is T-shirt weather (we promise!).
 Temperatures can top 20°C (68°F) in many parts of the country.